aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/converting-project-data/printing-project-pages-to-separate-image-files/_index.md

 ## **Printing Project Pages to Separate Files**
 The following code example demonstrates how to print individual pages in a project to separate files.

-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-ConvertingProjectData-PrintProjectPagesToSeparateFiles-PrintProjectPagesToSeparateFiles.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-ConvertingProjectData-PrintProjectPagesToSeparateFiles.cs" >}}